Contesting a Will Lawyer Sydney, NSW

 What factors does the court consider in a claim?

-Do I have to prove I am in financial need?
+Do I have to prove financial need?

 Can I contest a Will if I was already left something?